 - close monitoring by the Attendance Officer to identify any improvements.

 - referral to Kent County Council for an Early Help Notification- this will trigger additional support by the Early Help Team to discuss strategies to enable improved attendance.

 - referral to the County School Liaison Officer who will work with families.
 Persistent absence may lead to a fixed penalty fine.

-- all families who remove their child/ children from school for a holiday will be subject to a fine.
+- all families who remove their child/ children from school for a holiday can be fined.

 Please refer to the Attendance Policy for additional information.

 Please refer to the table below which shows the clear impact on attainment that good attendance has for a child.
 We continue to reward our children who have good/outstanding attendance throughout the school year.